spacetelescope/jwst/docs/jwst/resample/arguments.rst

         ``pixel_scale_ratio``, ``pixel_scale``, ``rotation``, ``crpix``,
         and ``crval`` will be ignored.

+    When ``output_wcs`` is a FITS WCS-like GWCS, it is recommended that it be constructed using `~gwcs.fitswcs.FITSImagingWCSTransform` object which
+    allows for proper writing of the WCS parameters to the output model's ``wcsinfo`` which is used to assign FITS WCS keywords to resampled image's header.
+Otherwise FITS WCS keywords will be determined by fitting a linear FITS WCS to the output GWCS, which may not result in correct WCS parameters if ``output_wcs`` contains distortions.

 ``--fillval`` (str, default='NAN')
     The value to assign to output pixels that have zero weight or do not receive any flux from any input pixels during drizzling.